waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Wild Zubat (Route 30): Moveset unknown (fainted before attacking).

 ### Custom Agents & Tools (Ideas)
-- **`path_validator` (Idea):** An agent to verify a generated path against the map XML, checking for walls, unhandled tiles, and other potential issues.

 ### Tile Traversal and Movement Rules (Additions)
 - **COUNTER:** An impassable barrier, often found in buildings.